- Arts and Design

 - Paper Invitation

 Go more formal with a sweet paper invitation, you can hand them out in person or you can go that extra mile and mail them out.
 Make sure you include an RSVP so that you know who is going to be able to make it and who is not.
-You can make these yourself or hire out an invitation design professional to design something truly memorable.
+You can make these yourself or hire out a professional to design something truly memorable.

 The food you provide at your party will depend on when you throw it, and how long the party is going to go.
 If you are planning an all-day craft event, than you are going to need a serious food supply.
 If you are hosting a three hour party in the middle of the afternoon, than you are simply going to need refreshments, and if you are hosting a real craft night that goes well into the hours of the night you may want to plan for dinner as well as some refreshments/snacks/treats.

 A Breakdown of Food Necessities/Responsibilities